Last updated: May 6, 2026

 |---|---|---|---|

-| YES.NM.GOV | Applications, renewals, document uploads, case status, and benefit management for Medicaid, Medicare Savings Program, SNAP, LIHEAP, and cash assistance | Most seniors and caregivers | This is the main official portal.
-HCA says it is available 24/7 and lets users apply, renew, track progress, and link online accounts to existing cases. |
+| YES.NM.GOV | Applications, renewals, document uploads, case status, and benefit management for Medicaid, MSP, SNAP, LIHEAP, and cash assistance | Most seniors and caregivers | This is the main official portal.
+HCA says it is available 24/7 and lets users apply, renew, track progress, and link online accounts to cases. |

-| YesNM mobile app | Apply for benefits, check status, see alerts, and manage cases on a phone | Seniors or adult children who mostly use smartphones | HCA launched the app in September 2025.
+| YesNM app notice | Apply for benefits, check status, see alerts, and manage cases on a phone | Seniors or adult children who mostly use smartphones | HCA launched the app in September 2025.
 It adds alerts and phone-friendly access.
-It is optional, not required. |
+It is optional. |

-| New Mexico Child Support Online Portal | Child support applications, payments, and account tasks | Grandparents, kinship caregivers, or seniors dealing with child support issues | This is separate from the regular benefits application.
+| Child support page | Child support applications, payments, and account tasks | Grandparents, kinship caregivers, or seniors dealing with child support issues | This is separate from the regular benefits application.
 Do not use the child support portal for SNAP or Medicaid. |

-| beWellnm | Marketplace health insurance and premium help for people who are not eligible for Medicaid | Adults usually under age 65 who are not yet on Medicare | The main HCA application says Medicaid denials can be sent to the marketplace automatically.
-If you already have Medicare, this is usually not your next stop. |
+| beWellnm | Marketplace health insurance and premium help for people who are not eligible for Medicaid | Adults usually under age 65 who are not yet on Medicare | If you already have Medicare, this is usually not your next stop. |

 What programs a senior can apply for through the portal